raven-dev-ops/accessible_education_software/README.md

 ### Run the apps

-Additional frontend env flags (set in `apps/web/.env.local` for local development, and in your deployment environment for the deployed web app—GKE or Cloud Run):
+Additional frontend env flags (set in `apps/web/.env.local` for local development, and in your deployment environment for the deployed web app-GKE or Cloud Run):

 - `NEXT_PUBLIC_AUTH_ENABLED` - `true`/`1` enables Google login; `false`/unset shows the "Login – Coming Soon" placeholder.
 - `NEXT_PUBLIC_SHOW_STAGING_BANNER` - when enabled, displays a visible "Staging environment – for testing only" banner (use this on any non-production environment).